RAFAEL

 • Internal teams adopted the rubric to guide reopening content, aligning voice across departments.

-• Repositioned the Museum as a responsive, audience-centered institution, laying narrative groundwork for the
+• Repositioned the Museum as a responsive, audience-centered institution, laying narrative groundwork for the reopening campaign.

 TAKEAWAYS:

-felt part of.
-By treating social like a system for co-authorship, not announcements, we invited the public back in, long
+We didn’t just boost engagement.
+We turned a promotional feed into a living space, something people shaped, shared, and felt part of.
+By treating social like a system for co-authorship, not announcements, we invited the public back in, long before the doors reopened.

-CLIENT: Project Healing Waters
+Project Healing Waters

-SUMMARY: A dual-track narrative system that built rapport with veterans and gained donor buy-in, resulting in a ~61% YoY revenue increase from grants and donors.
+A dual-track narrative system that built rapport with veterans and gained donor buy-in, resulting in a ~61% YoY revenue increase from grants and donors.

-CONTEXT: According to the U.S. Department of Veterans Affairs, traditional talk therapy fails a significant portion of veterans with PTSD, where disclosure itself becomes a barrier.
+According to the U.S. Department of Veterans Affairs, traditional talk therapy fails a significant portion of veterans with PTSD, where disclosure itself becomes a barrier.
 Project Healing Waters offers experiential therapy through fly fishing, but after a 60% drop in revenue from 2019–2021, they needed a new way to articulate their value to both donors and veterans.

-THE STRATEGY: The campaign avoided traditional segmentation and instead created a compressed narrative cadence:
+The campaign avoided traditional segmentation and instead created a compressed narrative cadence:

-• Multiple testimonial videos, each with the same tagline but a different emotional entry point (isolation, presence,
+• Multiple testimonial videos, each with the same tagline but a different emotional entry point (isolation, presence, meaning)

 • Deployed serially to overlapping leads via email, functioning as real-time emotional A/B testing